Aretha Franklin: Personal life

 Franklin was married twice.
 Her first husband was Ted White, whom she married in 1961 at the age of 18.
 She had actually seen White the first time at a party held at her house in 1954.
 After a contentious marriage that was marred by domestic abuse, Franklin separated from White in 1968 and divorced him in 1969.
 She married actor Glynn Turman, on April 11, 1978, at her father's church.
 By marrying Turman, Franklin became stepmother of Turman's three children.
 Franklin and Turman separated in 1982 after she returned to Michigan from California and they divorced in 1984.

 Franklin's sisters, Erma and Carolyn, were professional musicians and spent years performing background vocals on Franklin's recordings.
 Following Franklin's divorce from Ted White, her brother Cecil became her manager and maintained that position until his death from lung cancer on December 26, 1989.
 Her sister Carolyn died in April 1988 from breast cancer and her eldest sister Erma died from throat cancer in September 2002.
 Franklin's half-brother Vaughn died in late 2002.
 Her half-sister, Carol Ellan Kelley (née Jennings; 1940–2019), was C. L. Franklin's daughter by Mildred Jennings, a 12-year-old member of New Salem Baptist Church in Memphis where C. L. was pastor.
-Franklin's father and idol, described as "unorthodox on every level," knowingly preyed on his pre-teen congregants.

 Franklin was performing at the Aladdin Hotel in Las Vegas, Nevada, on June 10, 1979, when her father, C. L., was shot twice at point-blank range in his Detroit home.
 After six months at Henry Ford Hospital while still in a coma, C. L. was moved back to his home with 24-hour nursing care.
-Aretha moved back to Detroit in late 1982 to assist with the care of her father, who died at Detroit's New Light Nursing Home on July 27, 1984.
+Aretha moved back to Detroit in late 1982 to support her sisters and assist with the care of her father, who died at Detroit's New Light Nursing Home on July 27, 1984.